-A traditional shopfront that was previously altered or replaced by unsympathetic design
+A traditional shopfront that was previously altered or replaced by unsympathetic modern design

-Many traditional shopfronts have undergone unsympathetic modifications that have obscured some or all of their traditional features or are otherwise poor quality.
+2.3 Many traditional shopfronts in the Highlands have undergone unsympathetic modifications that have obscured some or all of their traditional features or are otherwise poor quality.
 These frequently detract from the character of their surroundings.
 It is often possible to improve the appearance of a modified shopfront by repairing or reinstating traditional features, colours and signage.